appbead/webkit-wiki/Proposed-merges.md

 https://bugs.webkit.org/show_bug.cgi?id=162708 + r206637 Change the MemoryCache and CachedResource adjustSize functions to take a long argument

-(WIP) https://bugs.webkit.org/show_bug.cgi?id=163877 Prevent hit tests from being performed on an invalid render tree
++ https://bugs.webkit.org/show_bug.cgi?id=163877 Prevent hit tests from being performed on an invalid render tree

 https://bugs.webkit.org/show_bug.cgi?id=164163 Do a better job of protecting Frame objects in the context of JavaScript calls